 – Take Photos of the Accident Scene

 Once you are back on your feet and it is safe to do so, go back to the scene of the accident and take pictures of the scene including marks, signs, buildings, landscaping and anything else that you can easily describe.
 Take pictures of skid marks, car parts or wreckage left at the scene and any damage to landscaping.
 Take photos for every angle and photos up close and at a distance.
-When you retain the services of Cantor Crane, we will send our accident investigator out to take the photos for you.
+When you retain the services of the Cantor team, we will send our accident investigator out to take the photos for you.

 – Photograph Your Motorcycle

 Take pictures of your bike from every angle, up close and far away.
 If parts came off as a result of the impact, photograph those as well.
 These pictures can provide hard evidence as to what actually happened during the accident.
-If necessary, Cantor Crane will send our photographer to the impound lot to take the pictures for you.
+If necessary, Cantor Injury Lawyers will send our photographer to the impound lot to take the pictures for you.

 – Take Photos of Your Injuries

 Photograph all your cuts, scrapes and bruises sustained in the wreck.
 Take photos of any casts or other medical apparatuses and devices needed during your recovery, too.
 If you are hospitalized, be sure to get photos of yourself in the room with all necessary equipment or support systems you need included in the pictures.
-Again, Cantor Crane is happy to help take these photos if you desire.
+Again, Cantor Injury Lawyers is happy to help take these photos if you desire.
 Take photos every few days to accurately show the extent of your injuries since bruises often develop several days after the initial accident.
 These photos can be powerful proof of extensive injuries others may try to claim are minor.

 – Keep Records

 The importance of this step cannot be overstated, keep records!
 Pay attention to the details and keep records of everything, including missed work time.
 If it is determined the other driver is at fault, you will be entitled to recover lost wages from missed work as well as any bonuses or production quotas incentive pay you missed during your recovery.
 Retain your pay stubs and the names of supervisors who can confirm your claims of missed work because of your accident and injuries.
 In addition, keep a journal logging your daily pain levels and all problems and inconveniences you experience because of the accident.
-Give this information to your Cantor Crane attorney so they can build the best possible case on your behalf.
+Give this information to your Cantor Injury Lawyers team member so they can build the best possible case on your behalf.